vimalfreelancedev-wq/skillspath/README.md

 # skillspath
 Education Platform

+Home: select a student from the dropdown or search courses by skill.

+Student Dashboard: view enrolled courses, skills, and recommendations.

+Course Detail: see course info, required skills, prerequisites, and instructors.

+Admin Seed: /admin/seed/ – reload sample data.

 # SkillPath – Course Recommendation with Graph Database

 A Django app that recommends courses to students based on their skills and prerequisites, using CognoDB (Neo4j) as the graph database.